axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 Hide default menu items
 -----------------------

-You can hide four default menu items: Processes, Tasks and Cases from the main menu by using :ref:`Portal permissions <settings-permission-settings-others>`.
+You can hide three default menu items: Processes, Tasks and Cases from the main menu by using :ref:`Portal permissions <settings-permission-settings-others>`.

 .. |default-menu-items| image:: ../../screenshots/dashboard/expanded-left-menu.png